1974 Alabama Crimson Tide football team: Miami (FL)

 As they entered their game against Miami, Alabama moved into the No. 2 position in the AP Poll.
 Before a relatively small crowd (one-third the size of the sellout crowd which jammed the Orange Bowl the next day to watch the Miami Dolphins defeat the Buffalo Bills), Alabama defeated the Hurricanes 28–7 and secured Bryant's 150th victory as head coach of the Crimson Tide.
 The Crimson Tide opened the game with a pair of eight-yard Richard Todd touchdown passes to George Pugh and Jerry Brown for a 14–0 lead.
 They then extended their lead to 21–0 at halftime behind a 12-yard Gary Rutledge touchdown run in the second quarter.

 After a scoreless third, Miami scored their only points on a one-yard Johnny Williams touchdown run in the fourth that marked the first touchdown scored against the Crimson Tide defense in 17 quarters.
 Alabama responded with a 62-yard Willie Shelby punt return late in the fourth that made the final score 28–7.
-The victory improved Alabama's all-time record against Miami to 11–2.